facebook/react/packages/create-subscription/README.md

       // Failure
       () => callback(null)
     );
-  },
-  unsubscribe: (promise, subscription) => {

     // There is no way to "unsubscribe" from a Promise.
-    // In this case, create-subscription will block stale values from rendering.
+    // create-subscription will still prevent stale values from rendering. return false;
   }
 });